 Generic Name: tetrahydrozoline ophthalmic

-Note: This page contains side effects data for the generic drug tetrahydrozoline ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Redness Relief.
+Note: This document contains side effect information about tetrahydrozoline ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Redness Relief.

 For the Consumer

 Applies to tetrahydrozoline ophthalmic: compounding powder, ophthalmic solution

 Systemic side effects are rare because of the minor extent of absorption after topical application.[Ref]

 Ocular side effects have included blurred vision, irritation, mydriasis, conjunctival hyperemia, and blepharoconjunctivitis.
 Conjunctival application, especially when high concentrations have been used in the elderly, may liberate pigment granules, presumably from the iris.[Ref]

 1. "Product Information.
 Collyrium Fresh (tetrahydrozoline)."
 Wyeth-Ayerst Laboratories, Philadelphia, PA.

 2. Soparkar CN, Wilhelmus KR, Koch DD, Wallace GW, Jones DB "Acute and chronic conjunctivitis due to over-the-counter ophthalmic decongestants."
 Arch Ophthalmol 115 (1997): 34-8